 What's water cremation or alkaline hydrolysis?+

-Alkaline hydrolysis or water cremation (the brand names are Resomation and Aquamation), the body is put in a pressure cooker with potassium hydroxide (KOH) or sodium hydroxide (NaOH)-very strong alkalis more commonly known as lye (KOH or NaOH are the active ingredient in most liquid drain cleaners.)
-It is heated under great pressure for several hours.
+During alkaline hydrolysis or water cremation (the brand names are Resomation and Aquamation), the body is put in a pressure cooker with water and potassium hydroxide (KOH) or sodium hydroxide (NaOH).
+These are very strong alkalis more commonly known as lye (KOH or NaOH are the active ingredient in most liquid drain cleaners.)
+The body is heated under great pressure for several hours.
 The remaining brownish liquid is flushed away, ending up in water treatment facilities, and the bones are pulverized, similar to flame cremation.

 Sodium hydroxide is manufactured in electrochemical cells and is one of the most energy-intensive industrial operations*.